Prof. Eliu Huerta and Grad Student Daniel George are pioneering the use of Deep Learning to study gravitational waves. Read more here

 - High Performance Computing, Numerical Relativity

-- Indian Institute of Technology (IIT) Bombay - Bachelor of Technology in Engineering Physics
+- IIT Bombay - Bachelor of Technology in Engineering Physics (with Honors) - 2015

 Distinctions / Awards